-To review the annunciators, hold down Display Limit key as you turn on the power supply.
+To review the power-on display with all annunciators turned on, hold down [Display] key as you turn on the power supply.

-2 The GPIB address or RS-232 message will then be displayed for about one second.
+2 The GPIB address or RS-232 is also displayed for about one second.

 ADDR 05 (or RS-232)